Vegan Cookie-Crusted Sweet Potatoes

 2 tbsp oil

-this amount of coating was just enough to cover 4 medium yams. i started by peeling and chopping them all. they don’t have to look perfect.
+This amount of coating was just enough to cover 4 medium sweet potatoes.
+I started by peeling and chopping them all into medallions about 1 inch thick.
+They don’t have to look perfect.

-mix up the dry and wet coatings separately in two small bowls.
+Mix up the dry and wet coatings separately.

-one by one lightly coat the pieces of sweet potatoes first with a light layer the wet batter (too much will cause the whole coat to drip off), then the dry. i like to use two forks so i can turn the piece over to make sure it’s completely covered, then to hold it while the excess drips off. it makes a huge difference then the mess you’ll make and amount of coating you’ll lose if you try to use your hands.
+One by one, lightly coat the pieces of sweet potatoes first with a light layer the wet batter (too much will cause the whole coat to drip off), then the dry.
+I like to use two forks so i can turn the piece over to make sure it’s completely covered, then to hold it above the bowl while the excess drips off.
+It makes a huge difference then the mess you’ll make and amount of coating you’ll lose if you try to use your hands.

-bake on a foil covered tray at 350F for about 15-20 minutes, or until soft when poked with a fork and crispy on the outside. any coating that is baked onto the tray can be removed with a spatula then crumbled over top as it is little bits of cookie! enjoy as a dessert or as a lovely compliment to dinner.
+Bake on a foil or parchment covered tray at 350F for about 15-20 minutes, or until soft when poked with a fork and crispy on the outside.
+Any coating that is baked onto the tray can be removed with a spatula then crumbled over top as it is little bits of cookie!
+Enjoy as a dessert or as a lovely compliment to dinner.